Flanders bank

-The Flanders Banks is an array of nine sandbanks which extend off the coast of Dunkirk, France, in the south of the North Sea.
+The Flanders Banks is an array of nine sandbanks which extend off the coast of Dunkirk, France, in the southern North Sea.

 Geography

-A short distance from Dunkirk lie the banks of Flanders, generally submerged less than five meters deep and separated by furrows ten to twenty meters deep.
-These sandbanks, also called sublittoral sandy sedimentary groups, are oriented from east-northeast to west-southwest and arranged parallel to the shore of the North Sea.
-They close the Dunkirk harbour, forcing ships to follow marked passages to enter or leave the port: the West Pass and the Zuydcoote Pass.
-It is to the north of the latter that the banks can be seen emerging at low tide.
+A short distance from Dunkirk lie the Flanders Banks, generally rising to a depth of less than 5 metres (16 1/2 feet) and separated by furrows 10 to 20 m deep.
+These sandbanks, also called sublittoral sandy sedimentary groups, are oriented from east-northeast to west-southwest and arranged parallel to the coast of France.
+They enclose the harbour at Dunkirk, forcing ships to follow marked passages — the West Pass and the Zuydcoote Pass — to enter or leave the port.
+It is to the north of the Zuydcoote Pass that the banks can be seen emerging at low tide.

 The continental base is relatively shallow in this area and the banks were formed by tidal currents.
 Their formation is linked to the flow gain, that is to say that the mass of materials brought by the flow is greater than that removed by the ebb.
-These banks can take on the appearance of real underwater dunes formed from the accumulation of shell sand, called hydraulic dunes, rising around twenty meters above the seabed.
+These banks can take on the appearance of real underwater dunes formed from the accumulation of shell sand, called hydraulic dunes, rising around 20 m above the seabed.